WasmCert/WasmCert-Isabelle/README.md

 (C) C. Watt 2020 - see LICENSE

-An updated version of the mechanisation from "Mechanising and Verifying the WebAssembly Specification".
+An updated version of the mechanisation from "Mechanising and Verifying the WebAssembly Specification" (C. Watt, CPP 2018).

 The type soundness statement and proof can be found in WebAssembly/Wasm_Soundness.thy.